openactive/feed-normaliser/docs/running-the-services/dokku-for-production.md

 ## Scaling the number of workers

-The number of worker processes by default is one per worker, this will result in one validator, downloader, normaliser and web worker as defined in the `Procfile`.Depending on the resources available it may be beneficial to scale these up.
+The number of worker processes by default is one per worker, this will result in one validator, downloader, normaliser and web worker as defined in the `Procfile`.
+Depending on the resources available it may be beneficial to scale these up.

 To change the number of worker processes, on the dokku server run: